-Learning that you were misdiagnosed, especially if that misdiagnosis allowed a serious medical situation to become more dire, is a life-changing event.
+Learning that you received the wrong diagnosis is a life-changing event, especially if that misdiagnosis allowed a serious medical condition to become worse.
 Unfortunately, it’s all too common – an estimated 12 million people in the U.S. experience diagnostic errors each year, according to a study from BMJ Quality & Safety.

-If you or a loved one received a medical misdiagnosis, you could be owed compensation under medical malpractice law.
+If you or a loved one received a wrong diagnosis, you could be owed compensation under medical malpractice law.
 However, not all misdiagnoses will fall under this category.
-Doctors are human, and sometimes make reasonable mistakes when trying to assess a patient’s health.
+Doctors are human, and sometimes when a doctor fails to make a correct diagnosis it is a reasonable mistake.
 To prove a medical malpractice case, you will need to prove that your doctor acted negligently when diagnosing your condition.

 A medical malpractice lawyer can help you understand your case.
 At Regan Zambri Long, our medical malpractice lawyers have decades of experience helping victims recover compensation for improper medical care.
 Contact us today for a free consultation.

-To recover compensation in a medical misdiagnosis case, your doctor must have exhibited negligence in giving you care.
-The best way to measure this, and how the law measures it, is to assess whether your doctor provided you the level of care that would be expected from any other similar doctor in their field.
+To recover compensation in medical misdiagnosis cases, your doctor must have exhibited negligence in giving you care.
+In personal injury cases, the law asks whether your doctor provided you the level of care that would be expected from other similar doctors in their field.

 To try and prove this on your own would be incredibly difficult.
-An experienced medical malpractice attorney will have relationships with experts they can call on to corroborate your case.
-An expert medical witness can testify to whether or not another doctor in a similar situation would have been able to appropriately diagnose your condition.
+A qualified medical malpractice attorney will have relationships with experts they can call on to corroborate your case.
+An expert medical witness can testify to whether or not another competent doctor in a similar situation would have been able to provide a correct diagnosis for your medical condition.

 While there is no good kind of misdiagnosis, there are different ways in which a doctor can give the patient incorrect information about their current health.
 If any of these were the result of negligence, or the doctor failing to offer the appropriate standard of care, you could be eligible to seek medical malpractice compensation.